 Housing and Meals

 Unless you requested special housing in your original application, all students will be housed in a double room in Buckingham Hall in the Kittredge complex on the campus of the University of Colorado Boulder.
-Bed sheets, pillow cases, etc. will be provided with your residence hall room but you should bring your own soap, shampoo, etc. There are no phones in the rooms and no active jacks.
+Bed sheets, pillow cases, one set of towels (exchanged during the week) will be provided with your residence hall room but you should bring your own soap, shampoo, hair-dryer, etc. If you would like a larger bath towel you should bring your own.
+There are no phones in the rooms and no active jacks.
 The main Buckingham Hall number is is (303) 492-8888 (http://housing.colorado.edu/residences/residence-halls/buckingham).
+You can pick up your room key in the main lobby of Buckingham Hall from 7am to 12 midnight on the Sunday before the start of the school.
+Arrivals after 12 midnight will be handled by the on-call staff.
 You must check out of your residence hall room at the end of the school no later than 12 noon on the Saturday after the last day of the school.

 We have reserved a study/discussion room S106 for you in the Buckingham Hall

-Breakfasts (7:00am - 9:00am), lunches (11:00am - 2:00pm) and dinners (5:00pm - 6:30pm) will be provided free of charge on weekdays; You will be issued a swipe card at check-in that will serve as your room key and meal card for access to the dining facilities.
-All meals will be held in the Center for Community (C4C) except for 2 catered dinners at Duane Physics on July 15 and July 29.
+Breakfasts (7:00am - 10:30am), lunches (11:00am - 4:30pm) and dinners (4:30pm - 6:30pm) will be provided free of charge on weekdays; weekend meal are not provided by the school.
+You will be issued a swipe card at check-in that will serve as your room key and meal card for access to the dining facilities.
+All meals will be held in the Center for Community (C4C) except for 2 catered dinners at Duane Physics, see schedule for dates.
 You will be on your own for the weekend meals.
 Boulder offers a large selection of cuisine, which you are urged to take advantage of.

 Lecturers will be provided with meal cards (free of charge), which they can use to pay for their meals in the Center for Community (C4C).
-Two catered dinners on July 7 and July 21 are included for participants.
+Two catered dinners are included for participants, see schedule for dates.
 Additional tickets can be purchased for family and other guests.
 Lecturers who stay through a weekend will be given a per diem of $40 to cover their meals.

 Family and significant others who are not participants or lecturers will need to purchase meal tickets from the Center for Community (C4C) in order to attend any of the meals in the Dining Hall.
 Contact Leo Radzihovsky for additional tickets to C4C meals and the catered dinners.